ph1p/zeit-integration-router/README.md

 ### add(path, cb)

 This method adds a route.
-You can define the path like yu do in `express` or other frameworks.
+You can define the path like you do in `express` or other frameworks.
 The callback function gives you `handler(zeitClient, payload)`, `router` and `params`.
 You have to return a `htm` method.

 ```javascript